Specify the administrators and users who can install and manage add-ins for Outlook

 Use the EAC to assign permissions to users

-	You can use the EAC to assign users the permissions required to view and modify custom add-ins for their own use.
-For detailed information about how to do this, see Manage role groups.
+You can use the Exchange Admin Center (EAC) to assign users the permissions required to view and modify custom add-ins for their own use.
+For detailed information about how to do this, see Manage role groups in Exchange Online.

 How do you know this worked?

 To verify that you've successfully assigned permissions for a user, replace <Role Name> with the name of the role to verify, and run the following command in Exchange Online PowerShell: